 Class attendance is required.
 Students are expected to notify the instructor prior to missing a session (see email and telephone numbers above).
-The course meets for five classes and students may fail the course if they miss more than one session.
+The course meets for four classes and students may fail the course if they miss more than one session.
 Students who leave during breaks will be marked as absent.
 Students will not be penalized for missing class for appropriate reasons (e.g., illness and religious observances).
-If a student is, absent for medical reasons, s (he) must provide medical documentation, bring a note from a medical provider.
-Students are required to reflection journals on the designated dates.
-No make-ups will be given unless a physician has certified, in writing, that you are unable to attend class that day.
+Students who miss a class may be asked to attend a different class session to make-up the work.
+Students are required to complete reflection journals on the designated dates.
 All written work must be typed.